match4everyone/match4everything/README.md

 After changes to the Docker configuration, you have to restart and build the containers with `docker-compose up --build`.

 ### Production

+## Reverse Proxy
+We recommend running the gunicorn server behind a reverse proxy to provide ssl and possibly run multiple services on one server.
+A sample nginx configuration can be found at ./tools/nginx-sample-site.

+## Setup
 Copy `backend.prod.env.example` to `backend.prod.env` and set variables as documented in the example file for Django Copy `database.prod.env.example` to `database.prod.env` and set variables as documented in the example file for postgres on your host machine.